 The essential clinical skills needed in an allergy practice are patient evaluation and treatment.
-These functions require a physician or physician extender to provide the patient care services needed in an allergy practice.
-A physician assistant or nurse practitioner may serve as a physician extender, but the physician/owner has to determine if such a hire is feasible or necessary for the practice.
-An important consideration when hiring physician extenders is whether you want them to have their own patient base.
-A physician assistant works under the supervision of a physician and may or may not have their own patient base, whereas nurse practitioners often have their own patient base.
-A clear delineation of the role is essential for a successful physician extender relationship.
+These functions require a physician or physician extender.
+A physician assistant or nurse practitioner may serve as a physician extender, but the physician/owner must determine if such a hire is feasible or necessary for the practice.
+An important consideration when hiring physician extenders is whether you want them to have their own patient bases.
+Physician assistants work under the supervision of a physician and may or may not have their own patient bases, whereas nurse practitioners often have their own patient bases.
+A clear delineation of the physician extender role is essential for a successful relationship.

-Nursing positions (registered nurses [RNs] or licensed practical nurses [LPNs]) would be employed in a practice to assist the physician in providing clinical services such as immunotherapy administration and preparation, inhaled medication therapy, patient education, allergy testing, and spirometry evaluation.
-This group also answers some clinical questions and refill requests.
+Nurses (RNs or LPNs) would be employed in a practice to assist the physician in providing clinical services such as immunotherapy administration and preparation, inhaled medication therapy, patient education, allergy testing and spirometry evaluation.
+This group also answers some clinical questions and tends to medication refill requests.
 In most allergy practices, the technical differences between LPN training and RN training are not a factor.
 However, some states have restrictions regarding the level of qualification for treatment administration.
 (For example, only RNs can give immunotherapy injections in New York.)
 It is necessary to understand your state's rules and regulations before assigning tasks to clinical staff.

 Medical assistants would be employed to help process patients.
-They can weigh, measure, and prepare most patients before physician visits, and clear the rooms when the visits are over.
-These assistants can also be trained to perform allergy testing and spirometry and provide patient education, freeing up physicians and other clinical staff to provide other services.
-It is also advisable to assign a clinical staff member to be present in the exam room to monitor and observe physician-patient interactions.
+They can weigh, measure and prepare most patients before physician visits, and clear the rooms when the visits are over.
+These assistants also can be trained to perform allergy testing and spirometry and provide patient education, freeing up physicians and other clinical staff to provide other services.
+It is advisable to assign a clinical staff member to be present in the exam room to monitor and observe physician-patient interactions.

 Respiratory technicians, blood-drawing lab technicians, research coordinators and radiological technicians are other positions that might allow for expanded services.
-These positions would most likely only be considered at an established practice.
+These positions most likely would be considered only at an established practice.

-Clerical positions can include receptionist, medical transcriptionist, bookkeeper, and medical records clerk.
-The receptionist's role is vital to the practice's public relations.
-Good telephone etiquette, efficient scheduling, and effective patient balance collection are all essential to the success of a practice.
-The receptionist in a smaller practice may also be responsible for medical billing to insurance companies and patients.
-The responsibilities of a bookkeeper include monitoring and payment of bills in an efficient fashion.
-A medical records clerk reviews and forwards medical information to other healthcare providers, facilities, patients, attorneys, and insurance companies, while ensuring the patient's privacy and compliance with Health Insurance Portability and Accountability Act (HIPAA) privacy practices.
+Clerical positions can include a receptionist, medical transcriptionist, bookkeeper and medical records clerk.
+Professional interaction physicians, patients and vendors is essential in these positions.
+Telephone etiquette, efficient scheduling and effective patient fees collection all are essential to the success of a practice.
+For example, a receptionist plays a key role in your practice's public relations.
+He or she is the first line of contact for those who call or come into your practice.
+The receptionist in a smaller practice also may be responsible for medical coding and billing to insurance companies as well as to patients.
+The responsibilities of a bookkeeper include monitoring and paying bills in a timely and efficient fashion.
+A medical records clerk reviews and forwards medical information to other healthcare providers, facilities, patients, attorneys and insurance companies, while ensuring the patient's privacy and compliance with HIPAA privacy practices.

 A separate medical billing department may be created for the practice.
 This department may be established when the billing tasks become complex, or clerical staff becomes overburdened with the combined workload of receptionist and medical biller.
-Medical billers are specifically trained to process all patient encounters and send out bills to the appropriate insurance companies and patients.
+Medical billers are trained to specifically review coding, process patient encounters and forward bills to the appropriate insurance companies and patients.
 Accurate and timely data entry of payments received and adjustments to patient accounts is essential.
-Certified medical coders can be employed, or employees can be properly trained to make sure that current procedural terminology (CPT) coding is properly carried out.
+Certified medical coders can be employed, or other employees can be trained thoroughly to ensure that CPT coding is properly carried out.
 The need to constantly monitor outstanding charges is a priority in every medical practice.
 (See Chapter 6 for more information on this issue.)